 Rev. Emily Vermilya is the Executive Pastor at College Church where she has served for the past 10 years.
 Additionally, Emily is a professor of Graduate Worship Studies at the Robert E. Webber Institute for Worship Studies in Jacksonville, FL.

-Rev. Matt Beck
+Rev. Matthew Beck

 Matthew Beck is the Family Ministries Pastor at College Wesleyan Church.
 He is an Indiana Wesleyan University grad and a current Wesley Seminary masters student.